-If you were an Australian resident and you (or any associate entities) had certain overseas interests or you were a foreign resident, the thin capitalisation rules may apply if your debt deductions, such as interest (combined with those of your associate entities) for 2008-09 were more than \$250,000.
+If you were an Australian resident and you (or any associate entities) had certain overseas interests or vou were a foreign resident, the thin capitalisation rules may apply if your debt deductions, such as interest (combined with those of your associate entities) for 2009-10 were more than \$250,000.
 More information about thin capitalisation is available on our website.